-The purpose of this timeline is to record the series of events of the orthodox synagogue from its establishment through to the time the building was demolished.
+The purpose of this timeline is to document year by year the series of events of the Orthodox Jews in Leadville from the time they separated into their own group through the establishment of a building to the time the building was demolished.

 September 22- “Rosh Hashanah the Jewish New Year began last night at the hour of the setting of the sun, and event was properly observed by the Hebrews generally throughout the city.
 Appropriate services were held in the Temple Emmanuel, a large congregation being present.
 The cantor, Mr. Adolph Schayer, conducted the ritualistic services and read a very excellent sermon suitable for the occasion… The congregation of Knesseth Israel also held divine services in Knights of Labor hall, [across Pine street from Temple Israel] which was largely attended.”